AI

 Dr. Emily Foster

-The problem isn’t the AI.
-It’s how we talk to it.
+The problem is not the AI, but how we talk to it.

 The Three-Layer Prompt Structure That Changed Everything

-Criteria describe success.
+For blog posts, they require a Flesch-Kincaid reading score between 8 and 10.
+For social media copy, they require at least one concrete number or statistic.
+For product descriptions, they require at least one customer pain point and one specific feature that solves it.
 The team asks: “What makes this output actually good?”
-For blog posts, they specify Flesch-Kincaid reading scores between 8-10.
-For social copy, they require at least one concrete number or statistic.
-For product descriptions, they mandate inclusion of one customer pain point and one specific feature that solves it.

 Why The First Draft Is Always Wrong (And What To Do About It)

-Here’s what the Figma team learned: AI outputs improve exponentially with iterative refinement.
-Their process now includes mandatory revision rounds built into project timelines.
+The Figma team learned that iterative refinement of AI outputs improves the quality of the results.
+Their process now includes mandatory revision rounds built into the project timeline.

-The first output establishes direction.
+In April 2024, when launching FigJam’s AI features, their first prompt produced technically accurate copy that completely missed the emotional hook.
+The second attempt, with added context about user frustration with traditional whiteboard tools, nailed it.
+The first output establishes the direction.
 They never use it as-is.
-Instead, they treat it like a rough sketch – useful for identifying what’s missing.
-In April 2024, when launching FigJam AI features, their initial prompt generated technically accurate copy that completely missed the emotional hook.
-The second attempt, with added context about user frustration with traditional whiteboarding tools, nailed it.
+They treat it like a rough sketch, useful for identifying what’s missing.

-The revision strategy follows a pattern.
-First round: structural feedback (“Add more specific examples in paragraph 2”).
-Second round: voice and tone adjustments (“Make this sound less corporate, more conversational”).
-Third round: polish (“Vary sentence length, remove any remaining jargon”).
-They rarely need a fourth round.
+The revision strategy follows a pattern: first round: structural feedback (“Add more specific examples in paragraph 2”), second round: voice and tone adjustments (“Make it sound less corporate, more conversational”), third round: polish (“Vary the sentence length, remove any remaining jargon”), fourth round: rarely.

 The Role Library That Saves 6 Hours Per Week